-Predictive Ability of Thinking Styles on Psychological Capital in Female Students
+The Predictive Ability of Thinking Styles in Psychological Capital among Female University Students

 Authors